 THE SECOND MAJOR

 A student may elect to complete more than one major.
-To do this the student meets the requirements of a primary major plus 30 semester hours or more in a secondary field as approved by the departmental chair of the secondary major.
+The student must meet the requirements of a primary major plus 30 semester hours or more in a secondary field as approved by the departmental chair of the secondary major.
 No course may be counted in both majors.
 A student graduating with a double major receives only one degree, that of the primary major.
 However, the transcript denotes both primary and secondary majors.
 A transfer student must complete at least one half of the major(s) at Gardner-Webb.

 Students entering Gardner-Webb University with a baccalaureate degree from an accredited college or university desiring to study in another field may complete their degree in the second field in the following manner:

-- taking all the courses required in that major field
+- Complete all the courses required in that major field

-- taking any other courses required by the department of the major
+- Complete any other courses required by the department of the major

-- taking a minimum of 32 hours of credit at Gardner-Webb
+- Complete a minimum of 32 hours of credit at Gardner-Webb